 Booking Cruise Hacks

-One of the questions we receive most about cruising is when to book a cruise in order to get the lowest price.
+As we’re always looking for the best values around the world, one of the questions we receive most about cruising is when to book a cruise in order to get the lowest price.
 Like airfare prices, cruise prices tend to fluctuate greatly and there’s no surefire way to guess exactly what they’re going to do.
 But based on past booking patterns, you can have a decent idea.
 Often booking early is best.
 In other instances last-minute cruise deals are the way to go.
 Follow these tips when booking your next cruise and you’ll be sailing into an awesome deal.

 1) Book Early but Keep Monitoring the Prices